GLOBAL MARKETS-Wall Street keeps selling as world assets fail to recover | Headlines

 "However, their recent tone and 'jumbo' rate hikes have reinforced that the foremost priority is controlling inflation, even at the potential cost of a recession."
 GLOBAL CONTAGION

 MSCI's broadest index of Asia shares outside Japan hit a fresh two-year low and was flat on the day.
 Japan's Nikkei gained about 0.5%.
-Bond selling in Japan pushed yields up to the Bank of Japan's ceiling and prompted more unscheduled buying from the central bank.
-The German 10-year bond yield briefly hit a nearly 11-year high of 2.142% before easing.
+Bond selling in Japan pushed yields up to the Bank of Japan's ceiling and prompted more unscheduled buying from the central bank, while euro zone government bond yields rose to new multi-year highs on Tuesday.

+There was some good news.
+New orders for U.S.-manufactured capital goods increased more than expected in August, suggesting that businesses remained keen to invest in equipment, and a survey showed consumer confidence rising for a second straight month in September

+.
 Oil rallied after plunging to nine-month lows in the previous session, helped by supply curbs in the U.S. Gulf of Mexico ahead of Hurricane Ian and by a slightly softer dollar.
-U.S. crude rose 1.28% to $77.69 per barrel and Brent was at $85.37, up 1.56% on the day.

-Dutch and British gas prices rose on news that the Nord Stream gas pipeline from Russia to Europe had suffered damage, raising concerns over the security of the bloc's energy infrastructure and making a swift resumption in flows through the pipeline even less likely.
-Gold, which hit a 2-1/2 year low on Monday, rose around 0.6% to $1,631.5 an ounce.
+Brent crude settled 2.6% higher at $86.27 a barrel, and U.S. crude ended at $78.50, up 2.3%.
+Dutch and British gas prices spiked on news that the Nord Stream gas pipeline from Russia to Europe had suffered damage, raising concerns over the security of the bloc's energy infrastructure and triggering a sabotage probe.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)